boris-shvidchenko/canyon-map/README.md

  - Vercel (https://vercel.com/)
  - Heroicons (https://heroicons.com/)
  - EmailJS (https://www.emailjs.com/)
- - All of the many dependencies and libraries used by this application.
+ - All of the many dependencies and libraries used by this application